 Rescheduling and Cancellation Fees

 When possible, we encourage you to reschedule or cancel an exam as soon as you know you do not want to test.
 Rescheduling and cancellation fees will resume for the 2022 testing year.
 Please review the rescheduling and cancellation fee deadlines before scheduling your exam.

-We’ll continue to monitor changing COVID-19 conditions, as well as national, state, and local health and safety guidance.
+We will continue to monitor changing COVID-19 conditions as well as national, state, and local health and safety guidance.
 Our goal is to provide examinees with at least 10 days’ notice if their exam needs to be canceled.
 At this time, we anticipate that very few exams will be impacted, although there may be times when emergency cancellations are required.
 The AAMC will work with any affected examinees to help them find a new test date as soon as possible.

-If you unexpectedly cannot attend your exam after the 10-day deadline, please submit an Emergency Refund Request in the MCAT Registration System.
+If you experience an emergency and cannot attend your exam after the 10-day deadline, please submit an Emergency Refund Request in the MCAT Registration System.
 Read more about this process in the MCAT Essentials.